Sholtee/sfc/README.md

 #### startIndex
 Type: `int`

-The start index of the node.
+The start index of the current node.

 #### endIndex
 Type: `int`

-The end index of the node.
+The end index of the current node.

 #### nodeStart
 Type: `int`

-The start line of the node.
+The start line of the current node.

 #### nodeEnd
 Type: `int`

-The end line of the node.
+The end line of the current node.

 #### contentStart
 Type: `int`